lbl-srg/obc/specification/source/codeGeneration.rst

 However, translation of a *CDL-conforming control sequence* that has been developed for a specific building will need to be done for each building project.

-While translation from CDL to C code or to a Functional Mockup Unit is support by Modelica simulation environments, translation to legacy building automation product lines is more difficult as they typically do not allow executing custom C code.
+While translation from CDL to C code or to a :term:`Functional Mockup Unit` is support by Modelica simulation environments, translation to legacy building automation product lines is more difficult as they typically do not allow executing custom C code.
 Moreover,